By now, most job seekers know some of the ways to apply for jobs.

 When you receive good news:

 Let’s assume you get some good news – the recruiter has set up a phone screen (first step in the interview process).
-Once you interview ends, as a final question it’s not inappropriate to ask when a decision will be made to fill the position and when and who you should follow-up with.
+Once your interview ends, as a final question, it’s not inappropriate to ask when a decision will be made to fill the position and when and with whom you should follow up.
 You’ll probably also send a ‘thanks for speaking with me’ email or hand-written letter.

 And then the waiting begins…

-As the job seeker you don’t know which (if any of these) is the case; in many cases, neither does the recruiting or agency.
+As the job seeker, you don’t know which (if any of these) is the case; in many cases, neither does the recruiter or agency.

 When you receive feedback: